Eomm/fastify-explorer/README.md

   })
 ```

-I don't like this usage because it will impact too much how you write your `application.js` file.
+I don't like this usage because it will impact too much on how you write your `application.js` file.

 ### Another important question